Amplitude Ratios and Neural Network Quantum States: Introduction

 \section{Introduction}

 Machine learning algorithms have been recently used for simulating quantum many-body systems.
-Ref.~\cite{Carleo17} introduced a method called \textit{Neural Network Quantum States} (NQS).
-NQS is a stochastic neural network that encodes a quantum wavefunction $\psi_\theta(v)$ over $v \in \lbrace -1,1 \rbrace^n$.
+A prominent example is a method introduced in Ref.~\cite{Carleo17}, called the \textit{Neural Network Quantum State} (NQS).
+NQS encodes a quantum wavefunction $\psi_\theta(v):\lbrace -1,1 \rbrace^n \rightarrow \mathbb{C}$.
 The encoded wavefunction is defined by complex-valued parameters $\theta = (a,b,W)$, where $a$ are visible biases of the network, $b$ are hidden biases, and $W$ are interaction weights.
 The wavefunction can be accessed by sampling of the Born distribution $p_\theta(v) := | \psi_\theta(v)|^2$ and computing $\psi_{\theta}(v)$ up to an unknown and usually inaccessible normalization factor.
+This allows for efficient computation of ratio of the wavefunctions $\psi_\theta (v)/\psi_\theta (w)$ for two outcomes $v,w$.